skyfielders/python-skyfield/skyfield/documentation/time.rst

 .. currentmodule:: skyfield.api

 Astronomers use several different numerical scales for measuring time.
-Since Skyfield often has to reference several such scales over the course of a single calculation, the :class:`Time` class is designed to cache each new time scale when a calculation first demands it.
+Skyfield often has to use several even within a single computation.
+So the :class:`Time` class
+is designed to cache each new time scale when a calculation first demands it.
 Further demands for the same time scale